Not sure if Sky Zone is right for you?

 Potential Mitigations

-- Your attorney should review the franchisor's history and experience as detailed in Item 1 and Item 2.
+- Your attorney can help you scrutinize the business experience of the management team as detailed in Item 2.

 Possible Fad Business